lucasvenez/RQL2SQL/README.md

 Relational Query Language (RQL) is a query language created by Lucas Venezian Povoa [1] based on the Original Relational Algebra by E.F.
 Codd and the A Relational Algebra by C.J.
 Date and H. Darwen.
 It aims at defining an actual abstract and mathematical-based query language for the actual Relational Model defined in [2].

-RQL2SQL is a Java framework developed by Dérick Welman and Lucas Venezian Povoa [3] that aims at translating Relational Query Language [1] sentences into Structured Query Language.
+RQL2SQL is a Java framework developed by Dérick Welman and Lucas Venezian Povoa [3] that aims at translating RQL sentences into Structured Query Language (SQL).

 ### Exemples